 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of exploration and evaluation assets.
-The capital of the Company consists of capital stock, warrants and contributed surplus.
+The capital of the Company consists of capital stock and contributed surplus.

 The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
-In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and will raise additional amounts as needed.
-The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
+In order to carry out the planned exploration and pay for administrative costs, the Company has its existing working capital and will seek to raise additional amounts as needed.
+The Company did not proceed with the non-brokered private placement announced in December 2015 due to financial market conditions.

+The Company will continue to assess new properties and acquire an interest in additional properties if it feels there is sufficient geologic or economic potential, and if it has adequate financial resources to do so.

-Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+Romios reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.